pranavvp10/pranavvp10/README.md

 **I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development.
 Other than this I'm also interested in Sports Analytics.**

-I’m currently learning JavaScript, React js and Node js.
+- 🌱 I’m currently learning: JavaScript, React js and Node js.

+- 📫 How to reach me: pranavvp07@gmail.com

+- 👯 I’m looking to collaborate on open source projects

 <!--
 **pranavvp10/pranavvp10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.